santhoshsanu/Docker/activity1.md

 * docker container run --name apache -d -P httpd
      -P = stands for port forwading
      -d = Detached mode: run command in the background
+ * docker ps
+     This command will display a list of all running containers along with their names, IDs, and other details.

+ * to login to the mysql container, syntax is below docker exec -it <container_name_or_id> mysql -u <username> -p

 * docker container ls
      list the running containers